Zer0Leak/LeakFlow/docs/context/ARCHITECTURE_CONTRACTS.md

   affected.
 - `payload-output` — output payload changes; downstream dataflow is affected.
 - `caps-output` — output caps may change; downstream links must be revalidated.
 - `lifecycle` — requires full-pipeline restart or lifecycle handling.
+The `--graph` control panel therefore makes a `lifecycle` property **editable only in the `Stopped` state** (read-only, marked `(stop to edit)`, while Running / Paused / Idle), because a lifecycle edit could not take effect until a restart anyway.
+This gate is generic (`draw_element_controls`), so it applies to any lifecycle property — e.g. a live source's `path` or row range, or an app-exposed `AppSrc` knob.

 Dataflow changes are changes to caps, metadata, payload, or lifecycle.
 They must not be represented as `ui-control` state.
 Metadata-output changes should